 Whilst we are somewhat spoiled in the current generation of skateboarding, there was once a time when there were no skateparks in New York City.
 In a time when there were no mobile phones with 12-megapixel cameras or social media, being a skateboarder in the 80’s through to the 90’s meant you would usually meet at a local spot and take it from there.
 Luckily for skaters from the East Coast and beyond there was a magical and beautifully constructed rustic, red brick plaza with every imaginable section of it skateable.
 From the transition banks to the high curbs, low curbs, big stairs, small stairs, walls, rails and a perfectly constructed brickwork fly off ramp over a wall.
-The entire location was perfect for every style of skateboarder and the spot was often really busy with skateboarders from all over simply having fun learning new tricks and making new friends.
+The entire location was perfect for every style of skateboarder and the spot was often really busy with both skaters and BMXers simply having fun learning new tricks and making new friends.
 The Brooklyn Banks however was not just a place to skate.
-It was a place to meet up and hang out, even if you did not set foot on a board.
+It was a place to meet up and hang out, even if you did not set foot on a board or BMX.

 In the mid 80’s the spot was usually littered with crack viles and homeless people occupying the benches and stairs.
-This did not stop the likes of Mike Vallely and Mark Gonzales appearing and getting creative on the banks and recording a bunch of footage at the time.
+This often made the area quite intimidating however it did not stop the likes of Mike Vallely and Mark Gonzales appearing and getting creative on the banks and recording a bunch of footage at the time.

 In 1993 there was footage from an unofficial ‘gathering’ at the banks which appeared in an early 411VM issue.
 This was actually supposed to be a contest, organised by skateboarding and art enthusiast Vinny Raffa which seen skateboarders from all over the country flock to the banks.
 Unfortunately due to the lack of organisation, the day resulted in total chaos with fights, graffiti tagging and pubic annoyance.
 On the same day, Harold Hunter (R.I.P) won $100 for a backside heel flip over the wall with Danny Way also pocketing $100 for a board slide on the big rail.

-The banks began to become a popular spot as the years went on however at this time it was only usually recognised or promoted via word of mouth or from being seen in skate videos or magazines.
+The banks started to become a popular spot as the years went on however at this time the spot was only usually recognised or promoted via word of mouth or from being seen in skate videos or magazines.
 The great thing about the banks area was that is was so large that it could hold hundreds of skaters.
 If the kids were skating not bothering anyone, the NYPD didn’t bother the skaters.
 Skateboarders were left alone with the cops quite happy to let them do their thing.
-It was a good deal for all parties involved.
+It was quite simply a good deal for all parties involved.

 What seemed like the perfect gift from the city to the skateboarders of New York, the spot gradually began to be more restricted by the City.
 An iron fence was eventually created to stop skaters from doing tricks over the wall and onto the road which was a really popular location at the banks.
-However this only created a challenge for Mike Vallely who impressively managed to ollie over the iron fence in what is one of the most iconic and gnarliest tricks ever done at the banks.
-Despite the restrictions put in place, skateboarding at the banks grew more and more popular with footage continuing to appear in lots of skate videos, with local filmer RB Umali usually heavily involved in any footage of the spot.
+This restriction only presented a challenge for Mike Vallely who impressively managed to ollie over the iron fence in what is one of the most iconic and gnarliest tricks ever done at the banks.
+Despite the restrictions put in place, skateboarding at the banks grew more and more popular with footage continuing to appear in lots of skate videos.
+Local filmer RB Umali was usually heavily involved in any footage of the spot.

-In 2009, the New York City Department of Transportation made the decision to close the Brooklyn Banks, from 2010 until 2014.
+In 2009, the New York City Department of Transportation made the decision to close the Brooklyn Banks from 2010 until 2014.
 The large space at the banks was needed for storage of equipment during renovations of the Brooklyn Bridge which were scheduled to end in 2014.
 So in 2010, much to the despair of the skateboarding community, the banks were officially shut down and fenced off by the Department of Transportation and were under constant security surveillance.
-At the time the city gave no guarantees about the state of the banks area once construction was completed with local skaters doubting the likelihood of the spot ever reopening.
+At the time the city gave no guarantees about the future state of the banks once construction was due to be completed, with local skaters doubting the likelihood of the spot ever reopening.
 Most skaters were worried the City just didn't see the banks as a significant cultural landmark.

 What ensued were letters and petitions written to the New York City Parks Department, asking when or if the area would ever be open to skateboarders again.
 Steve Rodriguez, owner of 5boro Skateboards acted as the guardian for the banks and was ever active in attempts to save the spot.
 Steve has also tirelessly worked with the Department of Transportation and with the Parks Department regarding the opening of new skateparks in the city.
-In the past decade, Skateparks in the city have began to increase.
-Some would say that this has been helped by the fact that Skateboarding was due to make its Olympics debut this year only to be postponed due to the pandemic of Coronavirus/Covid-19.
+In the past decade, an increasing number of Skateparks have began to pop up all over the city.
+Some would say that this has been helped by the fact that Skateboarding was due to make its Olympics debut this year only to be postponed due to the Coronavirus/Covid-19 pandemic.

 Ultimately, when Skateboarding in the Olympics does happen this will mean the international growth of skateparks throughout the world and we have already seen this happen in the United States.
 In January 2020 legendary skate brand Vans opened Vans Skate Space 198 which is now the biggest (9000 sq. ft) indoor skatepark in New York.
 The Vans Skatepark even has a transition banked wall modelled on the curved bricks of the Brooklyn Banks.
 All skateboarders will know the long cold winters can be tough and so they welcome any free accessible skatepark.
 Unfortunately this was not a choice skateboarders had back in the 80s and 90s with very few (if any) indoor parks available.